 Thanks to Jan from Budget Travel Talk

-Kids will love the jaunty shape and colour of the trams and with such cute conductor uniforms, you’ll be humming “Thomas the Tank” tune before you know it.
-Speaking of catchy tunes – listen for the stylized announcement jingles onboard.
+Kids will love the jaunty shape and colour of the trams and with such cute conductor uniforms, you’ll be humming “Thomas the Tank Engine” tune before you know it.
+Speaking of catchy tunes – listen for the stylised announcement jingles onboard.

 Starting at Shijo-Omiya Station and finishing at Keifuku Arashiyama Station there are fourteen stops on the Arashiyama line.

 If you love Ninjas, Samuaris, Geishas or dressing up, be sure to leave the tram at Tenjingawa Station for TOEI Kyoto Studios.